-- 126. LOCKBOX: Install an approved key lockbox per the Fire Protection Engineer's directions.
-Contact the Building Inspection Division at 650-903-6313 for instructions or visit online at www.mountainview.gov/firerequirements.
-(California Fire Code, Section 506.) - 127.
+- 112. LOCKBOX: Install an approved key lockbox per the Fire Protection Engineer's directions.
+(California Fire Code, Section 506.) - 113.
 KEYSWITCH: Install an approved keyswitch per the Fire Protection Engineer's directions.
 Contact the Building Division at 650-903-6313 or building@mountainview.gov for instructions.
-An interior Key Switch is required where interior electronically controlled doors are present (corridors, stairwells, etc) that would prohibit rapid fire department deployment throughout a building.
-Contact the FPE for more info.
-Key switch is required for both the parking garage gates and the secured stairwell access.
-Contact the Building Inspection Division at 650-903-6313 for instructions.
-(Required for parking garage gates and secured stairwell access.) - 128.
+An interior keyswitch is required where interior electronically controlled doors are present (corridors, stairwells, etc.) that would prohibit rapid Fire Department deployment throughout a building.
+Contact the Fire Protection Engineer for more info.
+A keyswitch is required for both the parking garage gates and the secured stairwell access. - 114.
 FIRE APPARATUS ACCESS ROADS: Access roads shall have 13'6" unobstructed vertical clearance, 20' of unobstructed width (26' where building occupied floors exceed 30' height), and minimum turning radii of 21' (inside turning radius).
 Unobstructed width shall mean a clear travelway, excluding parking width, and designed for an emergency vehicle weight of 70,000 pounds.
 Unobstructed width shall not include the width of rolled curbs, sidewalks, or nondrivable surfaces.
-(California Fire Code, Section 503, and Mountain View City Code, Sections 14.10.14, 14.10.15, and 14.10.16.) - 129.
+(California Fire Code, Section 503, and Mountain View City Code, Sections 14.10.14, 14.10.15, and 14.10.16.) - 115.
 FIRE APPARATUS TURNAROUNDS: Dead-end fire apparatus access roads in excess of 150' shall be provided with approved provisions for the turning around of apparatuses.
 "Approved provisions" shall mean that turnarounds, in accordance with Mountain View Fire Department specifications, are provided in locations such that fire apparatuses shall never be more than 150' away from the closest turnaround.
-(California Fire Code, Section 501.) - 130.
+(California Fire Code, Section 501.) - 116.
 FIRE LANE MARKING: "NO PARKING-FIRE LANE" signs shall be posted along fire lanes, and curbs shall be painted red with the words "NO PARKING-FIRE LANE" stenciled in white on the top and side of the curb.
-(California Fire Code, Section 503.) - 131.
+(California Fire Code, Section 503.) - 117.
 ALL-WEATHER FIRE APPARATUS ACCESS ROADS: Prior to combustible construction, an all-weather access road capable of supporting emergency vehicles (70,000 pounds) shall be constructed to allow access within 150' of every portion of the project.
 Access roads shall have 13'6" overhead clearance, 20' of unobstructed width, and 21' inside turning radius.
-(California Fire Code, Section 503.) - 132.
-STRETCHER REQUIREMENTS: In all structures four (4) or more stories in height, In all structures with one or more passenger service elevators, at least one elevator shall be provided with a minimum clear distance between walls or between walls and door, excluding return panels, of not less than 80"x54", and a minimum distance from wall to return panel of not less than 51" with a 42" side slide door, unless otherwise designed to accommodate an ambulance-type stretcher 84"x24" in the horizontal position.
+(California Fire Code, Section 503.)

+118. STRETCHER REQUIREMENTS: In all structures with one or more passenger service elevators, at least one elevator shall be provided with a minimum clear distance between walls or between walls and door, excluding return panels, of not less than 80"x54", and a minimum distance from wall to return panel of not less than 51" with a 42" side slide door, unless otherwise designed to accommodate an ambulance-type stretcher 84"x24" in the horizontal position.
 (California Building Code, Section 3002.4.)